 - Inhaler.
-Your child presses the device while he takes a breath to release the medicine into his lungs.
-He can use a tube called a spacer to make it easier to breathe in the medicine.
+Your child presses the device while they take a breath to release the medicine into their lungs.
+They can use a tube called a spacer to make it easier to breathe in the medicine.

 - Chewable pills.
 One medicine, montelukast, comes in a form your child can swallow.

 Allergy medicines treat symptoms like sneezing, a runny nose, and watery eyes.
 You can buy some of these medicines over the counter.
 Others need a doctor's prescription.

 Antihistamines block the effects of histamine -- a chemical the body releases in response to an allergy trigger, like mold or dust mites.
 Your child can take these medicines as a syrup, chewable tablet, or nasal spray.
 Because some antihistamines cause drowsiness, you might want to give them to your child right before bedtime.